 Best overall

-This is simply the best option due to having a larger, higher-res, brighter screen than any other iPad, with the power of an M4 chip.
+This is our top pick, with a larger, higher-res, brighter screen than any other iPad, and the power of an M4 chip.
 It also has the best cameras, great battery life, and Apple Pencil 2 support.

 Read more below